deamen/arm64v8/multiarch/transmission-3-builder/README.md

 # transmission-3-builder
-Build and copy the transmission-3 artifacts to host.
+Build and copy the statically linked transmission-3 artifacts to host.

 # Usage:
 ## arm64v8: